smoltcp-rs/rust-managed/README.md

 ### Feature `alloc`

 The `alloc` feature enables use of `Box`, `Vec`, and `BTreeMap` through a dependency on the `alloc` crate.
-This only works on nightly rustc.
+It requires the use of nightly rustc.

 ### Feature `map`

 The `map` feature, disabled by default, enables the `ManagedMap` enum.
 Its interface is not stable yet and is subject to change.
-It also requires the use of a nightly compiler, 1.27 or later.
+It also requires the use of rustc 1.28 or later.

 Usage
 -----